Skip to main content

 Speed Profile Display

-The application includes a live graph which allows the driver to see forthcoming speed changes and helps to keep their speed within tolerance.
+The application includes a live graph that allows the driver to see forthcoming speed changes and help them keep the speed within the tolerance.
 The graph scrolls from left to right, plotting GPS speed against time.
-The current speed is indicated by a white square which remains static, with a white trace behind displaying the speed history.
+The current speed is indicated by a white square that remains static.
+A white trace behind the square will display the speed history.

 The X-axis (speed=0) is identified by the blue line.
 The target speed is identified by the red line.
 The speed tolerance margin is identified by white lines on either side of the target speed.

-The display shows the last 2.5 seconds and the next 6.5 seconds of the configured profile.
+The display shows the previous 2.5 seconds and the next 6.5 seconds of the configured profile.

 Start/Reset

-Clicking on the START button will start the speed profile file (.spp).
-If you selected Wait Until Moving in the Test Settings, the test will not start until the unit detects movement.
-Once started, you can press the RESET button to terminate the test and stop the logging (if applicable).
-If you reset the test before the end of it, the unit will not save a score to the _results.txt file and 'RESET' will be displayed next to the test in the SCORE field.
+Press the START button to start the speed profile file (.spp).
+If you have selected Wait Until Moving in the Test Settings, the test will not start until it detects movement.
+Once it has started, you can terminate the test and stop the logging by pressing the RESET button (if applicable).
+If you reset the test before it ends, the VBOX unit will not save the score to the _results.txt file but will display RESET next to the test in the SCORE field.

 Pause/Resume

-When the vehicle is stationary, you can pause the test using the Pause button.
+When the vehicle is stationary, you can pause the test by tapping on the Pause button.
 VBOX Touch Pause.png

 Current Speed Chart

-The current speed is indicated by a white square, with a white trace behind displaying the speed history for the last 2.5 seconds.
-The current speed will be always centred vertically on the screen.
+The current speed is indicated by a white square.
+The white trace behind the square displays the speed history for the previous 2.5 seconds.
+The current speed will always be centred vertically on the screen.

 Target Speed Chart

 The target speed is identified by the red line.
-The chart shows the target speed for the last 2.5 seconds and the next 6.5 seconds of the configured profile.
+The chart shows the target speed of the previous 2.5 seconds and the next 6.5 seconds of the configured profile.

 Speed Tolerance Margin

-As it is difficult to drive at precisely the expected target speed, the speed tolerance provides a margin on either side of the target speed with which the driver can keep within without affecting the test results.
-The speed tolerance margin is identified by white lines on either side of the target speed and can be defined in the Test Settings.
+As it is difficult to drive at precisely the expected target speed, the speed tolerance provides a margin on either side of the target speed line that the driver can stay within without affecting the test results.
+The speed tolerance margin is identified by white lines on either side of the target speed and you can configure it in the Test Settings.

-The chart shows the margin of the last 2.5 seconds and the next 6.5 seconds of the configured profile.
-The difference between the actual speed and the target speed tolerance margin is indicated by an arrow.
+The chart shows the margin of the previous 2.5 seconds and the next 6.5 seconds of the configured profile.
+The difference between the actual speed and the target speed tolerance margin will be indicated by an arrow.

 Current Speed

-Displays the current speed of the vehicle using units defined in the .spp file.
+Displays the current speed of the vehicle in the units defined in the .spp file.

 Target Speed

-'Lead-in' beeps will also sound 3 seconds before the end of a transition to draw driver attention to an approaching change in speed.
-You can define the beep volume in the Test Settings.
+It will also sound lead-in beeps 3 seconds before the end of a transition to draw the driver's attention to an approaching change in speed.
+You can configure the beep volume in the Test Settings.

 Progress